dorsaSz97/death-stranding/README.md

 # Death Stranding Website

-This is my 20th project which is a landing page for the game 'Death Stranding'.
+This is my 20th project which is a landing page for the game 'Death Stranding'. (responsive)

 (The design is by Eduard Ch)